 But if you exhaust all other attempts to identify the source of your RV roof leak, at least you’ll know that a pressure test is something you could explore further, should you choose to do so.

 The best way to prevent RV roof leaks is to stay on top of regular inspections of your roof, sealants, windows, doors, slide-outs, etc. It may require time and effort, but it’s far easier than leak detection!
-This is a situation where an ounce of prevention is worth a pound of cure!
+This is a situation where an ounce of prevention is most definitely worth a pound of cure!

 Free RVing Tips, Tricks, Reviews & Giveaways